-Registering to participate in Space Weather Explorers Week is not mandatory, but helps us understand who uses our site and to make future improvements!
+Registering to use Space Weather Explorers Week is not mandatory, but it is needed to get a link for the Live Webinar and it helps us understand who uses our site and to make future improvements!

 Space weather explorers week

 The Sun is over a million times bigger than the Earth!
 But it is so far from our planet that it looks small in the sky.
 Even at that great distance, the Sun influences us in myriad ways.
 Space Weather Explorers Week is a collection of lessons and activities about the Sun-Earth connection.
 Several times each year you can interact live with NASA scientists and ask them your questions.
-Our next 2024 live week will be announced here — check back soon!
+Our next 2024 live week will be November 18 – 22.
+Ask questions of scientists on Discord and attend our Live webinar with Dr. Lara Waldrop on Thursday, November 21st at 11AM Pacific/2PM Eastern time.
+Dr. Waldrop will discuss NASA’s new mission, the Carruthers Geocorona Observatory!

 Lessons